El Monte

 Travellers Autobarn

-1997 West Winton Avenue, Hayward, San Francisco, United States
+1997 West Winton Avenue, Hayward, California, United States

 Driving a Campervan around San Francisco

-• Tight curves on the US-101 Octavia exit ramp and the Broadway Tunnel have 25 mph speed limits for long vehicles
+• Tight curves on the US-101 Octavia slip road and the Broadway Tunnel have 25 mph speed limits for long vehicles.

-• Steep hills on California Street and Taylor Street have grades over 15 per cent.
-Use a low gear to avoid overheating your brakes
+• Steep hills on California Street and Taylor Street have gradients over 15 per cent.
+Use a low gear to avoid overheating your brakes.

 • Lombard Street is closed to vehicles wider than 8 feet or with three axles.
-Plan an alternate route
+Plan an alternative route.

-• Summer fog often reduces visibility on the coastal section of CA-1 highway.
-Use headlights during day and night
+• Summer fog often reduces visibility on the coastal section of the CA-1 highway.
+Use headlights during day and night.

-• Service areas on I-80 at Cordelia and on I-580 before the Richmond Bridge provide long parking bays, fresh water taps and waste dump stations
+• Service areas on I-80 at Cordelia and on I-580 before the Richmond Bridge provide long parking bays, fresh water taps and waste disposal points.

 Places to Stay in a Motorhome